MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-work-BOMs.md

 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: bills of material, assembly BOM, production BOM, ms.search.form: '' ms.date: 09/26/2022
+ms.search.keywords: 'bills of material, assembly BOM, production BOM,' ms.search.form: null ms.date: 09/26/2022
 ms.author: a-reishima
-ms.openlocfilehash: 4b1f1b15c2502ddb894baf733308800846a74206
-ms.sourcegitcommit: 8ad79e0ec6e625796af298f756a142624f514cf3
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 09/30/2022
-ms.locfileid: "9606738"
 ---
-# <a name="work-with-bills-of-material"></a>Work with Bills of Material
+# Work with Bills of Material

 You use bills of materials (BOMs) to structure parent items that must be assembled from other items or produced by resources or machine centres from components.

-## <a name="assembly-boms-or-production-boms"></a>Assembly BOMs or production BOMs
+## Assembly BOMs or production BOMs

 [!INCLUDE[prod_short](includes/prod_short.md)] supports two different types of BOMs: